cgroll/ModernPortfolioTheory/README.md

 ModernPortfolioTheory
 =====================

-This is the common repository for the LMU course "Modern Portfolio Theory with Matlab"
+This is the common repository for the LMU course "Modern Portfolio Theory with Matlab".
+The README file lists some instructions and tips in order to participate in the development process.
+If you are interested in tips on the usage of the package, neither documentation nor tutorial are generated yet.

 # Installation on windows